Upstarts (comics): Fictional team biography

 The German twins Fenris tried to join the competition and gain an advantage by resurrecting Omega Red.
 Their plan failed though and they were named only probational members by the Gamesmaster.
 Graydon Creed joined as well, using the moniker Tribune, and despite not succeeding killing anyone, the Gamesmaster gave him full membership.
 Trevor Fitzroy had met a woman in the future, named Sienna Blaze, who had told him where she would be one day.
 Fitzroy knew that Blaze had incredible mutant powers and told her that the Gamesmaster invited her to join the Upstarts.

 Over the next few months, the Upstarts would try to kill as many mutants and other important people (like Moira MacTaggert) as possible, but with no success.
 In an attempt to reinvigorate the competition, the Gamesmaster started the Younghunt: the new targets were all surviving members of the New Mutants and Hellions.
 Instead of killing them, the Gamesmaster demanded that they should capture the targets.
 This competition brought the Upstarts into conflict with the New Warriors and X-Force.
 At the end of the game, the Upstarts had captured most of their targets, but Paige Guthrie convinced the Gamesmaster to play another game: instead of killing mutants, the Upstarts should try to find and train young mutants like herself.
 The Gamesmaster was intrigued and cancelled the competition.
 The Upstarts disbanded shortly afterwards.

-Reemergence

-Years later the Upstarts resurfaced to start the game that they created long ago.
-This new incarnation was made of long deceased mutants, Fabian Cortez, Shinobi Shaw, Siena Blaze and Trevor Fitzroy.
-They killed members of the Nasty Boys in order to lure out Cyclops and his ragtag team of X-Men to Washington Heights.
-After a brief moment of words, the two groups engaged each other in battle.
-The X-Men gained the upperhand as the Upstarts retreated but Shinobi was left behind.
-Not wanting to get captured, Shaw mentioned that he wasn't going to be controlled by the Hellfire Club so he phased his hand into head and then solidified it resulting in his death.